 We meet fisherman Juan.
 He has a small shelter made of reed right next to the road.
-Behind it and the narrow piece of ground it occupies, a large river delta spreads out.
+Behind it and the narrow piece of ground it occupies lies a large river delta.
 His canoe rests by the water edge.
-Todays catch lies left to dry on a log next to him.
-He takes two of the fishes and grills them in a fire for us to taste.
+Todays catch lies on a log next to him.
+He takes two of the fishes and grills them over a small fire for us to taste.
 “Caraçao” (heart), he says and points at us.

 We camp a few kilometres further on, behind a roadside bar.
-Quickly, before the sun sets, we walk to a water outlet by the road where we bath.
+Before the sun sets, we walk to a water outlet by the road where we bath.

 Somewhere between Porto Amboim and Cacusaria da Queve, Angola.